 Hannah spent a year in Malaysia during high school, which inspired her choice in major- international studies.
-It also means that she was bit by the travel bug early, and is now in her second semester of study abroad in the Netherlands.
+It also means that she was bit by the travel bug early, and is now in her third semester study abroad, this time in China.
 She is also a Chinese and Spanish minor, an International Student Guide, and a tutor at the Writing Center.

 She epitomizes WAC’s motto of “unhurried conversations” with her blog, “Teacups and Textbooks.”

 Major: Biology (Emphasis: Cellular/Molecular Biology and Infection Diseases)

 As a senior, member of Habitat for Humanity, and Teaching Assistant for Microbiology Lab, Andrea has college pretty much figured out, but is still discovering all the “WACky” things this college has to offer.

 “Senior Year Stories” is a great place to start exploring what WAC has to offer if you’re interested in biology, chemistry, or simply life on campus.